 Everything is F*cked: A Book About Hope – Mark Manson (2019)

-Personal growth blogger Mark Manson became known to the wider public with his 2016 bestseller The Subtle Art of Not Giving a F*ck.
+Personal growth blogger Mark Manson achieved mainstream fame with his 2016 bestseller The Subtle Art of Not Giving a F*ck.

 It was a refreshing take on the everlasting “what is life’s purpose” debate.